 During the procedure, the doctor will gently remove the cataract from the eye and replace it with an artificial intraocular lens (known as an IOL).
 Because it’s a common procedure, cataract surgery is usually performed in an outpatient clinic or in your eye doctor’s office.
 There is no need to stay in a hospital and you can usually resume your normal activities in just a few days.

 If you’ve exhausted every other solution and still suffer from blurry vision from cataracts, surgery may be an option.
-Schedule a consultation online or call 540-298-1671 to book an eye doctor's appointment at Elkton Eyecare and together, we’ll determine if cataract surgery is right for you.
+Call us to book an eye doctor's appointment at Elkton Eyecare and together, we’ll determine if cataract surgery is right for you.

 During this Cataract Awareness Month, share your stories and successes, and give your loved ones hope for a healthy and high quality of life.